 An accident caused by an employee’s intoxication generally is not compensable.
 The accident will be compensable, despite the employee’s intoxication, however, if the employee’s intoxication resulted from activities that were in pursuit of the employer’s interests or if the employer provided the intoxicating beverage or substance and encouraged its use during the employee’s work hours.
 La.
 R.S.
 23:1081(1)(b).

 The employer has the burden of proving that intoxication caused the accident, but the statute establishes the presumptions based on the employee’s blood alcohol level, evidence of drug use by the employee and the employee’s refusal to take a post-accident drug test.
 Once the employer proves that an employee was intoxicated, the employee’s accident is presumed to have been caused by the accident.
 La.
 R.S.
-23:1081(12).
-The presumption is rebuttable, however.
-Proof that the employee was intoxicated shifts the burden of proof to the employee.
+23:1081(12); however, the employee can rebut the presumoption that the accident/injury was caused by their intoxication.
 An employee may recover workers’ compensation benefits, despite being intoxicated at the time of the accident, if the employee can prove that the intoxication was not a contributing cause of the accident.
 Id.